doug-wade/idd/README.md

 A dependency injection system with destructuring.
-Combines a common pattern of using a single destructuring argument to avoid confusing the order of arguments to high-parity functions, possibly with many parameters.
+Combines a common pattern of using a single destructuring argument to avoid confusing the order of arguments to high-parity functions, possibly with many optional parameters.

 ## Getting Started